 A tree’s primary weapon against the beetles is their thick, sticky sap, which begins flowing from the holes the beetles create in the inner bark.
 However, pine beetles often attack trees en masse, which often overwhelms the host tree’s ability to repel the beetles.

 The study of insects is Entomology.
-I prefer to discuss pretty insects, like butterflies.
+I prefer to discuss pretty insects, like butterflies. (check out my post on raising butterflies here!)

 Natural wildfires play an integral role in nature.
 By burning dead or decayed matter, fires can return otherwise trapped nutrients to the soil.
 They can remove disease ridden plants and harmful insects from an ecosystem. (hopefully some of the bark beetles!)